Cell Phone Video Captures Hero Saving 8-Year-Old During Shooting That Killed Stockton Officer

 STOCKTON (CBS13) – A Stockton police officer and a suspect are dead after a terrifying scene that played out during a domestic violence call Tuesday morning.

-Stockton Police confirm six-year veteran Officer Jimmy Inn was killed in the line of duty.READ MORE: Man Accused Of Stealing Sailboat And Getting It Stuck Under Tower Bridge
+Stockton Police confirm six-year veteran Officer Jimmy Inn was killed in the line of duty.READ MORE: Family Of Fallen Stockton Officer Jimmy Inn Share Their Memories

 Cell phone video captured some of the intense scene.

-A suspect holding an 8-year-old boy by the neck, seemingly strangling him, before a mystery hero runs into the frame and tackles the suspect, freeing the boy.
+The man was holding his 8-year-old boy by the neck, seemingly strangling him before a mystery hero ran into the frame and tackled the suspect, freeing the boy.

 The heroic moment was part of a tragic sequence.

 The suspect, 30-year-old Lance Lowe, was later shot and killed by police.
-He had already allegedly shot and killed Stockton Police Officer Jimmy Inn.
+By that time, he had already allegedly shot and killed Stockton Police Officer Jimmy Inn.

 Kaycie McClure lives across the street from the deadly shooting scene and ran to Officer Inn after he first went down.